 1-1 1/2 lb salmon fillet (A minimum of 1 lb is needed if fillet is boneless and skinless, more if there are bones and skin.)

 1 tsp salt, or to taste (Real Salt is best for optimum health; available in health section of local supermarket.)

 1/8 tsp white pepper, or to taste

 Steamed rice, cooked according to directions on package

-- If salmon fillet is large, cut in pieces that will fit in a 3 quart saucepan.
-Place in pan and cover with water, to which you have added 1/2 tsp salt; bring to a boil over medium heat.
+- If salmon fillet is large, cut in pieces that will fit in a 3-quart saucepan.
+Place in pan and cover with salted water-add 1/2 tsp salt; bring to a boil over medium heat.
 Cook until center of thickest part of salmon is opaque, when pierced with a fork.
-Remove from liquid and cool.
-Meanwhile go to next step.
+Remove from liquid and cool fish; reduce broth over high heat.

 - If preparing your own bread crumbs, grind 2 pieces or more of stale bread in dry food processor, pressing pulse button repeatedly until crumbs are fine.
 Set aside, freeze extras.

 - Heat cream over medium heat in a small saucepan, only until a soft boil is formed, stirring frequently; watch carefully.
 As soon as it barely boils, reduce heat to medium/low.

 - Start rice, following directions on package (wait if you are preparing salmon ahead).

 - Butter a small, 1-quart baking dish; place a light layer of sauce in bottom of dish.